Utilizing American Geriatrics Society (AGS) Co-Care HELP in Delirium Prevention for Older Adults

 Methods

-Trainee will assist with initial design, implementation and development of new program at UChicago Medicine.
-Will assist with design/implementation of materials, education, rollout of education.
+Trainee will assist assessment of the new program at HELP UChicago Medicine.
+Will assist with measuring outcomes, expansion efforts.
 Also will track outcomes of individuals receiving HELP intervention and compare to those without intervention

 Required Software